 Even though no exact date is available to indicate the actual situation of women in this sector, at least there are a few statistics showing the situation of the population dedicated to these activities.
 According to the a study performed by the Arias Foundation, in 2002, from the country's total work force, 19.6% worked in agricultural activities, representing 245.91031 people.
-If we refer specifically to fishing, the total individuals, which dedicated to this activity is estimated at 8.540 people, of which only 4,9%32 are women.
+If we refer specifically to fishing, the total individuals, which dedicated to this activity is estimated at 8.540 people, of which only 4,9% 32 are women.
 No segmented data was available for the total women and men sector population.

-30 Social Council of the Government of Costa Rica; United Nations System in Costa Rica.
+Social Council of the Government of Costa Rica; United Nations System in Costa Rica.
 First Report of Costa Rica on the progress of the Compliance of the Objective of Development of the Millenium.
-2004, San Jose.
-Page 71.
+San Jose.
+Page 71 Sustainable Development of the State of the Nation Program.
+Eleventh Human Sustainable

-31 Sustainable Development of the State of the Nation Program.
+Sustainable Development of the State of the Nation Program.
 Eleventh Human Sustainable Development of the State of the Nation Report.
 San Jose.
 State of the Nation Program.
 2005.
-Page 356.
-32 II-III CEDAW Compliance Report of Costa Rica 1998-2002.
+Page 356 II-III CEDAW Compliance Report of Costa Rica 1998-2002.
 INAMU, San Jose, Costa Rica, 2003.
-Page 118.
+Page 118